RebelToolbox/RebelDocumentation/tutorials/shaders/converting_glsl_to_rebel_shaders.rst

 ^^^^^^^^^^^^^^^^^

 In GLSL, you can pass in per-vertex information using attributes and have the flexibility to pass in as much or as little as you want.
-In Godot, you have a set number of input attributes, including ``VERTEX`` (position), ``COLOR``, ``UV``, ``UV2``, ``NORMAL``.
+In Rebel Shading Language, you have a set number of input attributes, including ``VERTEX`` (position), ``COLOR``, ``UV``, ``UV2``, ``NORMAL``.
 For a complete list, see the :ref:`Shading language reference <doc_shading_language>`.